 CONSTRUCTION MANAGEMENT SERVICES REQUIRED OF CONTRACTOR REQUIRED OF DESIGN CONSULTANT REQUIRED OF CDOT/ OTHERS

 PHASE: PRECONSTRUCTION

 1. PROJECT DEVELOPMENT PROCESS

 Project Management 2 2 1

 The CDOT/PM will coordinate all the work tasks being accomplished by schedule.
-The C/PM and CMGC/PM shall coordinate all the work tasks work completion stages are on schedule all parties to ensure Probeing accomplished by roject work completion their respective teams stages are on to make sure Project
+The C/PM and CMGC/PM shall coordinate all the work tasks work completion stages are on schedule

 Communication and Consensus Building 2 2 1

 The CDOT/PM is responsible for the consensus building and facilitating does not dismiss the responsibility of all team members to communicate when required.

 Weekly Update Newsletter NA NA NA

-The CDOT/PM will publish a weekly update newsletter to document the team meetings, action items, and pertinent information for the FHWA, C weekly or bi-weekly p DOT management, and rogress of the schedule Project team members e, estimate, 5.
+The CDOT/PM will publish a weekly update newsletter to document the team meetings, action items, and pertinent information for the FHWA, C

 Maintain Updated Contact List 2 1 2

 Establish and maintain a computerized list of all appropriate interested parties for the communication process.
 The list will be used for notices regarding public meetings, mailings, newsletters, or other communication as appropriate.

 2. MEETINGS

 • Graphics support and presentations С С С

-Each Project team member is responsible for the graphics, documents, reports, plans, specifications, and written reviews from each specific scope of work item.
-Presentation of these documents and their reviews will be available on the shared Project server after the meeting has been adjourned.
+Each Project team member is responsible for the graphics, documents, rescope of work item.
+Presentation of these documents and their reviews we been adjourned.

 Provide Local Office 1

 The CDOT/PM will obtain and maintain an office within the Project area to conduct small group meetings and provide displays/information to the public.
 This office may have work spaces for Project team members, meeting rooms with graphics support and capacity for the entire team to attend.
 Additional offices or meeting spaces may be considered at the Project Workshop.

 • PM Updates on Progress С С С

 The CDOT/PM, CMGC/PM, and the C/PM will all update the team members at the scheduled meetings as to their progress on deliverables, challenges, and the feedback/comments they need.

-Project Discussion С С С
+• Project Discussion С С С

-The team members need to come prepared to discuss any and all reservat dialogue is the key to the success of Project delivery. tions, ideas, and challer nges to the Project.
-Ope en and honest
+The team members need to come prepared to discuss any and all reservations, ideas, and challenges to the Project.
+Open and honest dialogue is the key to the success of Project delivery.